-The Beaufort International Film Festival, visitbeaufortfilmfestival.com.
-The festival is produced by the Beaufort Film Society.
+The Beaufort International Film Festival is produced by the Beaufort Film Society.
 For more information visit beaufortfilmfestival.com.

 The Beaufort Film Society is a nonprofit, 501 (c) 3, member-supported organization, dedicated to providing the highest levels of entertainment and education to the public from all areas of the film industry.
 See more at beaufortfilmsociety.org.